rksm/org-ai/README.md

 The following custom variables can be used to configure the chat:

 - `org-ai-default-chat-model` (default: `"gpt-3.5-turbo"`)
 - `org-ai-default-max-tokens` How long the response should be.
 Currently cannot exceed 4096.
-If this value is too small an answer might be cut off (default: 120)
+If this value is too small an answer might be cut off (default: nil)
 - `org-ai-default-chat-system-prompt` How to "prime" the model.
 This is a prompt that is injected before the user's input. (default: `"You are a helpful assistant inside Emacs."`)
 - `org-ai-default-inject-sys-prompt-for-all-messages` Wether to repeat the system prompt for every user message.
 Sometimes the model "forgets" how it was primed.
 This can help remind it. (default: `nil`)